![]() |

 Saxo, Frisso, and Bruno who represented the Saxon, Frissian, and Anglian

-peoples. {These same three brothers in other Frisian legends came from the Land
+peoples.
+[These same three brothers in other Frisian legends are said to have come from the Land

 of Israel and are to be identified with former inhabitants of the Northern